Amirhossein77-98/TaskMate/README.md

 ---

 ## 📁 Privacy:
-FocusMate is built with privacy in mind:
+TaskMate is built with privacy in mind:
 - ❌ No internet access
 - ❌ No trackers
 - ❌ No analytics